 Overwatch 2 sees the reformation of a band of familiar faces to battle it out against the Omnics once more.
 A terminator-style animation shows a band of the robotic enemies laying siege to an ill-prepared Paris, but they’re thwarted in their tracks by Winston, Mei, Echo, Tracer, Brigitte, Mercy, Genji, and Reinhardt.

 The invasion stretches further than Paris though, and our merry band of heroes is seen taking on more of the killer androids in Rio De Janeiro.
 This trailer also gives us a few hints into what the gameplay will actually look like.

-When it comes to the newest installment in the Overwatch franchise, we’ve seen a whole host of images that hint at various different things.
+When it comes to the newest installment in the Overwatch franchise, we’ve seen a whole host of new features revealed over the past few years.